10 Famous Festivals in Japan

 Festivals in Japan

-There are more than 300,000 “matsuri” festivals in Japan, and they vary significantly from region to region.
+Japan has more than 300,000 “matsuri” festivals, varying significantly from region to region.

 Shintoism in Japan gave rise to these seasonal festivals as a means of worshipping the gods.